bapcabrera/bca-jwt/README.md

 _Please not that to date I am the only developper for this module._

-All code is stored on a private Git repository on Azure DevOps.
+All code is primarily stored on a private Git repository on Azure DevOps.

 Issues opened in GitHub create a bug in Azure DevOps.

+All pushes made in GitHub are synced on Azure DevOps (that includes all branches except `master`).
+When a GitHub Pull Request is submitted, it is analyzed and merged in `develop` on GitHub ans synced to Azure DevOps.

-When a pull request is submitted, it runs an Azure DevOps build pipeline that tests the module with _[Pester](https://pester.dev/)_ tests and runs the _[PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)_.
+When a Pull Request is submitted in Azure DevOps to merge `develop` to `master`, it runs an Azure DevOps build pipeline that tests the module with _[Pester](https://pester.dev/)_ tests and runs the _[PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)_.

 Once merged, the build pipeline is run again, but this time it will:
 - Mirror the repository to _GitHub_;